GetPageSpeed/nginx-extras-docs/docs/lua/memcached.md

 In case of success, returns `1`.
 In case of errors, returns `nil` with a string describing the error.

 Only call this method in the place you would have called the `close` method instead.
 Calling this method will immediately turn the current memcached object into the `closed` state.
-Any subsequent operations other than `connect()` on the current objet will return the `closed` error.
+Any subsequent operations other than `connect()` on the current object will return the `closed` error.

 ## get_reused_times
 `syntax: times, err = memc:get_reused_times()`